matvign/batchrenamer/docs/documentation.md

 safe to rename.

+## 1.3.3 Regex filter
+Regex filter allows python regex to be used.
+There may be some untested oddities that occur from inputting python regex as bash strings.
+If there was an issue with compiling or executing regex replacement, the program (**should**) safely crash.

-## 1.3.3 Shave filter
+## 1.3.4 Shave filter
-The shave filter is a convenient variation of the slice filter that performs slicing on the front end of a string.
+The shave filter is a convenient variation of the slice filter that performs slicing on the ends of a file.
 Unlike the slice filter, shave only takes two slice values, one for head and one for tail.
 Values can be ommitted for head and/or tail slicing.